 Search the online Australiana index for references to performers in magazines, books and newspapers and our in-house biographical files.
 Search for a reference under the family name of the person.

 Also find references to performers on our Biographical index.
-It is not available online but you will find it on microfiche next to the Information Centre desk (level 2, ground floor) as well as the Family History & Newspapers Room (level 2, ground floor).
-Among the names you will find listed are Melbourne pianist, Percy Grainger and University of Melbourne professor and conductor, George Marshall-Hall.
+It is not available online but you will find it on microfiche in the Library's Newspaper & Family History Room.
+Among the names you will find listed are Melbourne pianist, Percy Grainger, living statue Pansy 'La Milo' Montague, and University of Melbourne professor and conductor, George Marshall-Hall.

 For example, this index entry indicates that there is an article about Percy Grainger (featuring a portrait) in an issue of New Idea from July 1907, pages 506 and 507.